jeremycaine/mnist-image-ibm-ce/README.md

 This project creates and trains a machine learning model that predicts what number a handrawn digit (0-9) is.
 It is built using the code and data sets of the "hello world" of ML - the MNIST image dataset.

 The `train-model` folder contains the code to create and train the model.
 It runs as a Job in IBM Cloud Engine and stores the output model in IBM Cloud Object Storage (COS).
+IBM Code Engine serverless environment is pure x86, not GPUs are used for training the model.
+For MNIST image, the model and training data is small enough that this simple x86 environment works well.

 The `digit-image-app` folder contains the code to run a web app where you can handraw a digit (using mousr or trackpad).
 The web app is an IBM Code Engine web application.
 The application loads with an `init()` that downloads the model file from IBM COS and the loads the model into memory.

+A serverless environment is useful for simple build and hosting of application for experimentation when you might not have sufficient resources in your local environment.

 > Note: this is for demonstration purposes only and is not really the type of architecture you use in production.
 Typically after creating the model is served on some ML infrastructure e.g. Seldon is used in the Open Data Hub open source project (which is the upstream OSS for Red Hat OpenShift Data Science).